 Licensed by the Pennsylvania Department of Insurance, the trust now serves approximately 50 member organizations.
 RCPA members and non-members alike may apply for membership in the trust utilizing the broker of their choice.
 A non-refundable capital deposit is not required to join the trust.
 Organizations applying must meet actuarial and membership requirements designed to enhance the financial health of the trust.

 The structure and practices of the trust assure an informed view of the needs of its members and their employees.
 The results are competitive rates, controlled costs, and personalized risk management to limit losses.
 For trust members, success translates into an ongoing solution for workers’ compensation insurance with possible return on invested contributions.

-The PARF IDT Workers Compensation Program offers a pay as you go billing option; stable rates and competitive pricing; aggressive claims handling and medical cost management, high-quality loss control and risk management services and training; insurance company stability; peer-to-peer collaboration; and a social rehab facility subclass.
+Hearten (formerly known as the PARF IDT Workers Compensation Program) offers a pay as you go billing option; stable rates and competitive pricing; aggressive claims handling and medical cost management, high-quality loss control and risk management services and training; insurance company stability; peer-to-peer collaboration; and a social rehab facility subclass.
 Since 2002, the program underwriter has requested the approval of subclass code 5941 (Social Rehab Facility) for all headquarters staff of such facilities.
 Rates correspond to filed rates for code 953 (Clerical Office Employees).
 Without the subclass, the PCRB requires all employees, including office staff, to be included in class code 941.